NaveiShelly/senior-fullstack-developer-task/README.md

 - Redesign the navigation bar to make it more modern and user-friendly.
 - You may use UI libraries such as **Vuetify** or others.
 - Feel free to introduce additional UI enhancements that improve the user experience.

+---

+## Nave Shelly Submission

+## Implementation Summary

+- Database: Introduced a migration to replace `users.role` (TEXT) and `status` (INTEGER) with `users.roles` (JSON string) and `status` (TEXT: `Enabled` | `Disabled` | `Deleted`).
+The migration is reversible and works on fresh or previously migrated databases.
+- Backend: Updated the `User` entity to use `simple-json` for roles and a string status.
+Added status validation so `Deleted` users receive HTTP 401.
+Existing login endpoint (`POST /users/login/:username`) returns the user; the root route is protected by an auth guard that reads the username from the `token` header (demo only).
+- Frontend: All HTTP calls and state flow through Vuex.
+Role-based routing is enforced via router `meta.allowedRoles`.
+The username is displayed on Home, Editor, and Admin views.
+Vite dev server proxies `/api` to the backend.

+## Suggested Improvements

+- Authentication: Replace the demo `token` header approach with a real auth mechanism (e.g., JWT or session) and CSRF protection if needed.
+- Validation: Add DTOs and class-validator pipes on the backend for stronger input validation (e.g., login payloads), even if the current flow is username-only.
+- Persistence: Optionally persist minimal auth state on the client (e.g., localStorage) to survive reloads; rehydrate on app mount.
+- Observability: Add structured logging and basic error handling middleware to improve debuggability.